cpwr-devops/DevOps-Examples/docs/pipelines/scenario/ISPW_scenario.md

 layout: primary_pipelines
 ---
 # <a id="ISPW Scenario"></a> ISPW Scenario
-Both scenarios hadnled by the two primary pipelines work on Compuware's demonstration stream `FTSDEMO`, in our example, using application `RXN3`.
+Both scenarios handled by the two primary pipelines work on Compuware's demonstration stream `FTSDEMO`, in our example, using application `RXN3`.
 In this version of the application, some of the components (`CWXTSUBC`) use copybooks.

 <a class="header name" href="{{ site.url | append: '/DevOps-Examples/pipelines/images/ISPW repository explorer.png' }}">ISPW repository explorer</a>